-In my experience as a lash artist, educating my clients on the eyelash extensions Do’s and Don’ts is an important part of my job.
-If you follow these guidelines, you will be able to avoid certain common pitfalls and mistakes.
-Also, you will be able to enjoy your lovely eyelashes for a longer period of time.
+In my experience as a lash artist, educating my clients on eyelash extensions Do’s and Don’ts is an important part of my job.
+Knowing what to avoid when wearing lash extensions goes a long way toward ensuring that your lashes stay healthy and beautiful for as long as possible.

 My clients who respect these rules experience excellent retention of their extensions and come back for lash refills less frequently.